rostools/guides/workshops.md

 # Admin and running a workshop 🏫

+The [r3admin](https://github.com/rostools/r3admin) R helper package automates many aspects of running the course, at least at the administrative and coordinating side of things.
+Read the documentation there to see how to use that package to streamline admin tasks.

 ## Instructor and helper number

 -   The recommended number of instructors for a 25-35 class size is